osmosis-labs/mesh-security/docs/ibc/Serializability.md

 is to create a [data structure that is a CRDT](#crdts) (link to section below).
 Often that is not possible (we have some global invariants that may never be broken), and we need to look further.
-But if it is possible to use CRDTs, you can always guarantee serializability, without the need for locks or any other book-keeping.
+But if it is possible to use CRDTs, you can always guarantee serializability, without the need for locks or any other bookkeeping.

 Note that Incrementing and Decrementing a counter is a good example of a commutative operation, but once we start adding some global invariants, like "counter must never go below 0", this is